All Episodes

 Gosh, when would that have been?

-And you know, it took maybe five years before I was completely over the ACL repair.
+And, you know, it took maybe five years before I was completely over the ACL repair.

 And I have thought about it very little since then.

-Well, this brought it out, right?
+Wow, this brought it out, right?

-That repair was not as good as I thought, and you had to go beyond a certain limit to find out.
+And you had to go beyond a certain limit to find out.

 In your case.

-I've talked here and I've written about uh the Achilles rupture that I experienced 10 years ago playing Ultimate on a you know barefoot on a cold beach in February with my students, um, almost certainly, and in fact I I I should drop the almost, except I don't I don't like the idea of certainty when we're making claims like this,
+I've talked here and I've written about the Achilles rupture that I experienced 10 years ago playing Ultimate Barefoot on a cold beach in February with my students almost certainly.

-almost certainly downstream uh of all of the fluoroquinolones, that is to say, cipro antibiotics uh that I had taken when doing field work in uh in my twenties in the 1990s, uh now known uh to cause uh tendon and ligament damage specifically um puts people at risk even decades later because it's cumulative uh for Achilles rupture.
+In fact, I should drop the almost, except I don't like the idea of certainty when we're making claims like this, almost certainly downstream of all of the fluoroquinolones, that is to say, Cipro antibiotics that I had taken when doing field work in my 20s in the 1990s, now known to cause tendon and ligament damage, specifically puts people at risk even decades later because it's cumulative for Achilles rupture.

 I have full range of motion, but I'm missing some spots in the middle, which is weird.

-And this was just a couple weeks before we were due to go on the Camino, and I thought then I just I'm not gonna be able to go at all.
+And this was just a couple weeks before we were due to go on the Camino.

-Alighting a bunch of the um the details, I felt certain by a week out what I need is one more week, really wanted to um delay the trip, but couldn't do it in economical way, so I said, well, I'll try.
+The lighting a bunch of the details, I felt certain by a week out, what I need is one more week.

 And the last three miles did in my Achilles.

-And then did in your Achilles, which means at the end of day one, you were basically unable to walk.
+Did in your Achilles, which means at the end of day one, you were basically unable to walk.

-I was unable to walk, and I do not mean uh that I had torn it or ruptured it.
+And I do not mean that I had torn it or ruptured it.

-And in fact, I had had some interesting ultrasound imaging a week before in which the the guy doing the imaging said, I see the damage, um, I see this the Achilles is an interesting, interesting structure uh compared to other soft tissue in the body.
+In fact, I had had some interesting ultrasound imaging a week before in which the guy doing the imaging said, I see the damage.

 And so you can see a fully healthy Achilles that doesn't have it in it.